 We pull into the driveway.
 As usual, my pack mule of a husband hands me the water bottles and keys and says he’ll get the rest (also known as all of our photo gear).
 I ask if he’ll check the mail before he comes in.
 We’ve been checking the mail a couple times a day for the last week.
 It’s only been 30 days and what we’re waiting for should take about 45.
 But we check anyway.

 I’m in the living room, already feeling all the feels from this last wedding day, and by golly that handsome mailman of mine walks through our front door and says we got something from USCIS.
 Instantly, I assume the bad.
 I’ve been training myself to expect the worst, so I’m not so deflated when So-and-So tells us something is missing or not right = more time waiting.

 He opens the letter.
-And there it is, our I-800A approval.
+And there it is, our I-800A approval for China.
 We still have a long wait ahead of us, but this is one BIG step closer.
 Fifteen days early, yet right on schedule.